 The goal of this course is to prepare students to analyze data and solve real-life business and scientific problems, using a software application such as Microsoft Excel as a tool.
 Students will move beyond the basic "point and click" and will be challenged to use critical thinking and analysis to find efficient and effective solutions to real-life situations, as well as build on information literacy.
-This course does not count towards a Computer Science Major or a Computer Science Minor.
+This course counts as a Computer Science elective for the Computer Science with Business Major and as a free elective for other Computer Science major programs.
+Does not count towards minor in Computer Science.